NIGHTSTER BY NIGHT

-How many Harley riders Max has a mania for black, and is (rightly) convinced, like most of bobber riders and cafè racers, that add it's better to remove.
+How many Harley riders Max has a mania for black, and is (rightly) convinced, like most of bobber riders and cafè racers, that adding it's better than removing.
 But not too much!
 Because he uses the Nightster also for travel.

 Therefore the Black is the predominant color, if not the only visible with lights off...
 And where it was not already present, the pieces have been replaced or painted.

 A bobber with clean lines and sophisticated finishes, in keeping with the racy tank, left as mom Harley did, because nice to see, with a minimal graphic, and obsession, black.